lrodriguezlujan/neurostr/doc/tools.md

 ## Neurite Feature Extractor {#neuritefeature}

-The neurite feature extractor computes a set of predefined measure for each neurite in the reconstruction.
+The neurite feature extractor computes a set of prebuilt measure for each neurite in the reconstruction.
 Measure values are not aggregated in any way, they are returned as-is (usually as vectors).
 Optionally, it tries to correct errors in the reconstruction.

 The output (in the standard output stream) is a non prettyfied JSON array that contains for each [Neurite]: